entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-versions-faq.md

 # Bundle versions and updates - FAQ

 ## Does the ECR support versioning?
-A bundle, as already discussed in the [overview](./ecr-overview.md), is a package containing one or more components.
+A bundle, as discussed in the [overview](./ecr-overview.md), is a package containing one or more components.
-As in many other packaging systems, the ECR support bundle versioning, allowing the developer to create and release improvements of his package over time.
+As in many other packaging systems, the ECR supports bundle versioning, allowing developers to create and release improvements of their package over time.

 ## How is a bundle version defined?